Relpax® (Eletriptan Hydrobromide)

 Relpax® (eletriptan hydrobromide) is a selective 5-HT1B/1D receptor agonist (triptan) indicated for the acute treatment of migraine, with or without aura, in adults who have a clear migraine diagnosis.
 It comes in tablet form and is administered by mouth.

-Relpax generally begins to work within 2 hours.
+Relpax generally begins to work within 30 minutes to 2 hours.
 It is intended to reduce acute symptoms of migraine attacks that have already begun.
 It should not to be used as a prophylactic therapy to prevent the onset of migraine or to treat hemiplegic or basilar migraine.

 Overuse of acute migraine drugs can cause medication overuse headaches.
 Overuse is considered dosing on 10 or more days per month for 3 months or longer.
 Symptoms of overuse may need to be treated separately, and detoxification from migraine medications may be required.